jupyter-server/enterprise_gateway/docs/source/config-options.md

 --EnterpriseGatewayApp.ip=<Unicode>
     Default: '127.0.0.1'
-    IP address on which to listen (KG_IP env var) --EnterpriseGatewayApp.keyfile=<Unicode>
+    IP address on which to listen (KG_IP env var) --EnterpriseGatewayApp.kernel_manager_class=<Type>
+    Default: 'enterprise_gateway.services.kernels.remotemanager.RemoteMapp...
+    The kernel manager class to use.
+Should be a subclass of `notebook.services.kernels.MappingKernelManager`.
+--EnterpriseGatewayApp.kernel_spec_manager_class=<Type>
+    Default: 'enterprise_gateway.services.kernelspecs.remotekernelspec.Rem...
+    The kernel spec manager class to use.
+Should be a subclass of `jupyter_client.kernelspec.KernelSpecManager`.
+--EnterpriseGatewayApp.keyfile=<Unicode>
     Default: None
     The full path to a private key file for usage with SSL/TLS.
 (KG_KEYFILE env